FabEdge/fabedge/docs/manually-install.md

 # Manually Install

 This article will show you how to install FabEdge without `quickstart.sh`。The cluster uses KubeEdge and Calico and will be used as host cluster.
-Some settings may not suit your cases, you may need to change them according to your enviroment.
+Some settings may not suit your cases, you may need to change them according to your environment.

 *PS: About how to configure edge frameworks and DNS, please checkout [Get Started](./get-started.md), We won't repeat it again.*